ctrl-alt-d/blazor-dom-confetti/Readme.md

 ### Blafetti = Blazor + Confetti

-This is a Blazor Library you can use to add confetti to your buttons or elements.
+This is a Blazor component you can use to add confetti to your buttons or elements.
 100% JS free.
 Try DemoWasm, server side is not enough fast refreshing confetti.

+This component is a clone of [dom-confetti](https://github.com/daniel-lundin/dom-confetti) but without javascript, just Blazor.

 ![ScreenShot](./ScreenShot/i.gif)